Ikattech/virtual_canon/README.md

-# RADA 2D
+# RADAR 2D
-Rada 2D is a mini-project maked in python for undestand trigonometry.
+Radar 2D is a mini-project maked in python for undestand trigonometry.

 ---------------------------------------------------------------------